isjerryxiao/pacroller/README.md

 ### save pacman output
 Every time an upgrade is performed, the pacman output is stored into /var/log/pacroller.
 This can be configured via the "save_stdout" keyword.

-## Smtp
+## Notification
-Configure `/etc/pacroller/smtp.json` to receive an email notification when an upgrade fails.
-Note that pacroller will not send any email if stdin is a tty (can be overridden by the `--interactive` switch).
+When configuring your notification system, please note that pacroller will not send any notification if stdin is a tty (can be overridden by the `--interactive` switch).
+Notification will be sent through all configured methods when it requires manual inspection.
+Currently, two notification methods are supported: SMTP and telegram
+### SMTP
+Configure `/etc/pacroller/smtp.json` to receive email notifications.
+### Telegram
+Configure `/etc/pacroller/telegram.json` to receive telegram notifications.

 ## Limitations
 - Your favourite package may not be supported, however it's easy to add another set of rules.